 In 1948, the university moved to Plaza Guipit.
 In 1955, it was relocated back to its old site in Legarda, but this time housed in a modern four-storey concrete building.
 Today, it has seven campuses in the National Capital Region in the cities of Manila, Pasay, Pasig, Mandaluyong, and Malabon.
 It currently offers various programs from basic education to graduate schools recognized by DepEd, CHED, LEB, and TESDA, and accredited by PACUCOA.

-The first Dean of the Arellano Law College was Vicente G. Sinco, who served from 1938 to 1940, and who later on became President of the University of the Philippines.
-He was succeeded by Francisco R. Capistrano, a civil law expert who sat as Member of the Civil Code Commission that revised the old Civil Code and later became a Justice of the Court of Appeals.
-He served from 1940 to 1956.
-He was succeeded by civilist Enrique Voltaire Garcia, who served as Dean until 1962.
-Manila councilor and bar placer Mariano M. Magsalin, Sr. assumed the deanship in 1963, holding it until 1978.
+The first AUSL Dean was Vicente Sinco who served from 1938-1940 and later became the President of the University of the Philippines.
+Francisco Capistrano, a civil law expert who sat as member of the Civil Code Commission that revised the old Civil Code and later became Justice of the Court of Appeals, served as Dean from 1940-1956.
+He was followed by Enrique Voltaire Garcia who served as Dean from 1956-1963.
+Manila Councillor and bar placer Mariano M. Magsalin, Sr. then assumed the deanship in 1963, holding the position until 1979.

 In 1978, the Arellano Law Foundation (ALF) was established by the alumni, faculty and employees of Arellano University.
 Its primary purpose is to upgrade the legal professionís standards and the efficient, fair, and honest administration of justice.
 Its secondary purposes has been to establish and operate a law school.
 Thus, on April 22, 1979, Arellano University turned over the law school operation and management to the ALF under a Memorandum of Agreement (MOA) with financial support from the University.
 The School of Law will continue as an academic college of the University.
 In 1997, the MOA was amended to grant the ALF fiscal autonomy.